 One of the classic pilgrimages on the North Shore is to the nearby Little Spirit Tree, a twisted, 500-year-old red cedar at the tip of Hat Point that is sacred to the Ojibwe.

 Access to the fragile tree now is restricted, but a naturalist from the Grand Portage Band of Lake Superior Chippewa leads van trips there on weekends.
 For information, call Grand Portage Lodge & Casino at 800-232-1384.

 Since many tourists don't venture farther north than Grand Marais, they miss 120-foot High Falls in Grand Portage State Park.

 For more adventure, cross the border and hike from the Ontario welcome center, through Pigeon River Provincial Park.
-It's a little buggy, but you'll end up standing at the top of the waterfall.
+It can be a little buggy, but you'll end up standing at the top of the waterfall.

 And so on